-While main belt asteroids have generally been found to have low thermal inertia (Table \ref{tab.prev_gamma}), there are over 30 literature thermal inertia estimates for MBAs higher than 100 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, albeit many with large uncertainties.
+While MBAs have generally been found to have low thermal inertia (Table \ref{tab.prev_gamma}), there are over 30 literature thermal inertia estimates for MBAs higher than 100 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, albeit many with large uncertainties.
 The highest literature thermal inertia estimate reported for an MBA is $250\pm150$ J m$^{-2}$ s$^{-0.5}$ K$^{-1}$ for (277) Elvira \citep{Delbo09}.
-We have five MBAs with best-fit thermal inertia greater than 250 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$ among our 191 most reliable TPM fits with no W3 saturation listed in Table \ref{tab.final}.
+We have five MBAs with best-fit thermal inertia greater than 250 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$ among our 191 most reliable TPM fits with no $W3$ saturation listed in Table \ref{tab.final}.
 If we include the upper uncertainty bound on the thermal inertia for this threshold, we have another 17 MBAs in the high thermal inertia range.
-In each instance, the thermal inertia is associated with a large uncertainty and thus not very well-constrained (Fig. \ref{fig.big_gamma}).
+In each instance, the thermal inertia is associated with a large uncertainty and is thus not very well constrained (Fig. \ref{fig.big_gamma}).

 Indeed, for all but one MBA, the lower uncertainty bound on the thermal inertia is less than 250 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, placing the asteroids within the ranges of other MBA thermal inertia in the literature.
 The remaining MBA, (951) Gaspra, has a derived thermal inertia of $798^{+453}_{-508}$ J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, which falls within the error bars of the estimate reported for (277) Elvira.
-Our other high thermal inertia case of interest is the Apollo NEO (1865) Cerberus, where we derive a best-fit thermal inertia of $809^{+219}_{-134}$ J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, which is not atypical when compared with the thermal inertia of other NEOs in the literature.
+Our other high thermal inertia case of interest is the Apollo NEA (1865) Cerberus, where we derive a best-fit thermal inertia of $809^{+219}_{-134}$ J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, which is not atypical when compared with the thermal inertia of other NEAs in the literature.